Making an App: The Vision Behind the Eye to Eye Project

 And a few conversations and a few weeks later Eye to Eye’s founder and chief empowerment officer, David Flink, and president, Marcus Soutra, boarded a flight from New York to San Francisco to kick off our partnership.

 Every project we embark on — and every client we work with — is different.
-But one thing is the same: to help our clients craft an app experience that meets their business goals, we begin with a mobile app strategy phase.
+But one thing is the same: to help our clients craft an app experience that meets their business goals, we begin with our mobile app strategy services.

 We start with research about the market and target user base, usually a joint effort between our team and client stakeholders.
 Armed with that upfront information, we kick off an in-person discovery workshop.
 Our team literally becomes domain experts overnight.